SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 JSONPath matcher
 ----------------
-This request matcher will parse the matcher value as an JSONPath expression.
-It will transform the string to match into an JSON object and then execute the expression against it.
+Parses the matcher value as a JSONPath expression, transforms the string to match into a JSON object and then executes the expression against it.
 This will pass only if the expression successfully returns a result.

 Example
 """""""